mplatvoet/kovenant/README.md

 Please refer to the [Kovenant](http://kovenant.komponents.nl) site for API usage and more.

 ## Getting started
-This version is build against `Java 8` and `kotlin-stdlib:0.12.200`.
+This version is build against `kotlin-stdlib:0.12.200`.
-Source and target compatibility is `Java 6`
+Source and target compatibility is `1.6`

 ###Gradle
 ```groovy